pac4j/pac4j/documentation/how-to-secure-a-jakarta-ee-application-with-oidc.md

 </web-app>
 ```

-What each filter does:

-- **`SecurityFilter`** is the guard.
-On `/protected/*`, an anonymous request is redirected to the provider's login page; an authenticated request goes through.
-The `clients` parameter names the client to use; you can also add an `authorizers` parameter, for example `isAuthenticated` or a role check, and a `matchers` parameter to exclude paths.
+Let's follow a request to `/protected/*`.
+The `SecurityFilter` checks whether the user is authenticated.
+If not, it redirects the browser to the provider using the client named by `clients`.
+You can also configure `authorizers`, such as `isAuthenticated` or a role check, and use `matchers` to exclude paths.

-- **`CallbackFilter`** receives the user on `/callback` after login, exchanges the authorization code for the tokens, validates the ID token, saves the profile in the session and redirects to the originally requested URL, or to `defaultUrl`. `renewSession` protects against session fixation.
+After login, the provider sends the browser to `/callback`.
+The `CallbackFilter` exchanges the authorization code for tokens, validates the ID token and saves the profile in the session.
+It then redirects to the originally requested page, or to `defaultUrl`.
+With `renewSession`, the session identifier is renewed to protect against session fixation.

-- **`LogoutFilter`** removes the profile and, with `destroySession`, invalidates the HTTP session.
+The third filter, `LogoutFilter`, removes the profile when the user logs out. `destroySession` also invalidates the HTTP session.

 The `configFactory` parameter builds the configuration once and shares it with the other pac4j filters, so declaring it on one filter is sufficient.
 You can declare several `SecurityFilter` instances with different clients or authorizers for different URL patterns.

-**Prefer Java to XML?** As an alternative to the filter declarations above, register the same filters from a `ServletContextListener` with the `FilterHelper`.
-Use one registration method, so each filter runs only once:
+If you prefer Java configuration, you can register the same filters from a `ServletContextListener` with `FilterHelper`.
+Choose this or the XML declarations above: registering both would run the filters twice.

 ```java
 package org.example.security;